ExeClim/Isca/docs/source/modules/socrates.rst

 Authors
 -------
-This documentation was written by Qun Liu (thanks to Stephen's P/R of Socrates), peer reviewed by Stephen Thomson, and quality controlled by Ruth Geen.
+This documentation was written by Qun Liu (thanks to Stephen's PR of Socrates), peer reviewed by Stephen Thomson, and quality controlled by Ruth Geen.